munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/README.md

 <Li>All custom bot of the band RAISE A SUILEN will use a stage name.</li>
 <li>Terrorists custom bots have different type of name meanings depends on the difficulty :</li>
 <ul>
-<li>Yasha and Galods are people's names.</li>
-<li>Custom bots named Ash is taken from one of the characters <a href="https://rainbowsixsiege-archive.fandom.com/wiki/Ash">Rainbow Six : Siege</a>.</li>
-<li>Albacore is the name of a submarine from the <a href="https://en.m.wikipedia.org/wiki/USS_Albacore_(SS-218)">United States</a>.</li>
 <li>Creeper is a term for a transformation in plants.</li>
-<li>Vodka is a liquor product.
-The name Vodka is also used as the name of the Black Organization members character in the Detective Conan series.</li>
-<li>Frost is a thin layer of ice on a solid surface that is easily brittle.</li>
-<Li>Raiden comes from Japanese which means lightning.</li>
 <li>Animal Name :
 <ul>
-<li>Hornet is a large stinging wasp that typically nests in hollow trees.</li>
-<li>Leech is an aquatic or terrestrial annelid worm species.</li>
-<Li>Bat are nocturnal mammals that can fly with both forelegs that develop into wings.</li>
-<Li>Lizard is a reptile animal.</li>
 <li>Same like the original Tour of Duty bot, Weasel.
 Ferret is also rodent names.</li>
 </ul>
 </ul>